seanpreston/quaderno-api/eu_vat_moss.md

 ## The Flow

-Let's start with a practical example:
+Let's start with a practical example.
+Suppose your business is based in Barcelona and your customer is a German guy based in Berlin.

-Suppose you are running an e-books store based in Barcelona, Spain.
-Your customer, a German guy based in Berlin, has just finished adding products to the shopping cart and now he wants to checkout.

 ### Step 1: Calculate Taxes
 While your customer is filling in your checkout form (card number, name, etc.), you can make live taxes calculations by calling our taxes calculate method (see the [taxes section](https://github.com/quaderno/quaderno-api/blob/master/sections/taxes.md) to get more info).